Family, Consumer & Human Sciences

 Geographic Diversity

-Students from other countries are interested in Family, Consumer & Human Sciences, too.
-About 6.1% of those with this major are international students.
+Americans aren’t the only ones with an interest in Family, Consumer & Human Sciences.
+About 5.9% of those with this major are international students.

 How Much Do Family, Consumer & Human Sciences Majors Make?